kanishka-lamba/capital_compass/README.md

 # 📊 Capital Compass UI

-Capital Compass UI is the front-end application for Capital Compass — a tool designed for angel investors to analyze early-stage startup documents and gain actionable investment insights.
+Capital Compass UI is the front-end application for Capital Compass — a tool designed to extract and summarize insights from PDF-based investment memos using AI.

 ## ⚙️ Installation